alibabacloud-howto/image-search-workshop/README.md

 Open your web browser on the following URL: http://your_server_address:8080/

+### Image Search demo configuration

-If this is the first time you use the application, you will be redirected to the configuration page: enter the access key and "Product Search instance" details.
+If this is the first time you use the application, you will be redirected to the configuration page.

-For example
+1.

 Once configured, using this web application is pretty straightforward:
 1. Go to the "Manage objects" page: it displays all the sample products registered in the database.
 You can add, modify